MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-slot-filling.md

 :::image type="content" source="media/advanced-entities-slot-filling/edit-regex-list.png" alt-text="Screenshot of the regex entity pane.":::

-A Power Virtual Agents regex entity uses the [.NET regular expressions syntax](/dotnet/standard/base-types/regular-expressions).
+A Microsoft Copilot Studio regex entity uses the [.NET regular expressions syntax](/dotnet/standard/base-types/regular-expressions).

 By default, pattern matching is case sensitive, to make it case insensitive use the `(?i)` regular expression option in your pattern string.
 Some basic examples are included in the regex entity pane, and additional information on the syntax and more examples can be found in the [Regular Expression Language - Quick Reference](/dotnet/standard/base-types/regular-expression-language-quick-reference) topic.